Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have gone 7-3 over their past 10 contests, with a 5-5 record against the spread during that span.
+- The Lakers have a 6-4 record against the spread while finishing 8-2 overall in their last 10 contests.

-- The Lakers have hit the over in nine of their last 10 games.
+- In their past 10 games, the Lakers have hit the over eight times.

-- Against the spread, Los Angeles has fared better when playing at home, covering 21 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Los Angeles has fared better at home, covering 21 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.